5 Local Marketing Ideas for Small Business Owners

 1. Cross-promote with other small businesses

-Forming a local marketing partnership with other small businesses is a cheap and effective strategy for growing your business.
+Forming a partnership with other small businesses is a cheap and effective local marketing strategy to grow your business.
 According to the Edward Lowe Foundation, “cross-promotion is a free form of advertising”.
 Here are the specific benefits you get from cross-promotion: